The law refers to any proposal to sell, transfer or contract out work as 'restructuring' and has developed some specific requirements.

 Employers, employees and unions can negotiate alternatives to the transfer of employees, such as redeployment within the existing business.
 Any alternative arrangements must be in writing.

 Employees can also decide not to transfer to the new employer.
-This may mean, however, that their existing employer makes the employee redundant.
+This may mean, however, that their existing employer has no role available and, as a last result, may make the employee redundant.

-Once employees have transferred, it’s up to the new employer to decide how best to manage their resources.
-This may mean that the new employer makes some employees redundant.
+Once employees have transferred, it is up to the new employer to decide how best to manage their resources.
+Where the new employer has more employees than work available, they may need to reassess employment needs and, as a last resort, make some employees redundant.
 If transferred employees are made redundant because of the transfer situation, they may become eligible for redundancy entitlements:

 - where an employee’s employment agreement covers redundancy entitlements in a restructuring situation, this agreement continues to apply after the transfer